KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: Painless Software Engineering with KISS Sorcar

-A central claim of our system is that natural-language interaction can replace manual code inspection and ad hoc scripting to understand and evolve nontrivial subsystems.
-While developing KISS Sorcar, we found a particular workflow to be particularly useful.
-In the workflow, we first ask KISS Sorcar to generate a detailed, step-by-step description of a workflow or an algorithm, which we found buggy, and then we ask KISS Sorcar to change some buggy steps in the workflow in natural language.
-We illustrate this with a real development session drawn from the project's own history, in which the worktree merge workflow (Section~\ref{sec:worktree-agent}) was first understood and then redesigned entirely through conversational prompts.
+In this workflow we first ask KISS Sorcar to generate a detailed, step-by-step description of a workflow or algorithm we found buggy, and then we ask KISS Sorcar to revise some of the buggy steps in natural language.
+We illustrate this with a real development session in which the worktree merge workflow (Section~\ref{sec:worktree-agent}) was first understood and then redesigned entirely through conversational prompts.
 The session comprises four consecutive tasks; we reproduce the prompts verbatim and summarize the agent's responses.

 \paragraph{Step~1: Understanding the existing workflow.} The developer begins by asking the agent to explain the current post-task git lifecycle: